CameronNemo/brillo/README.md

 ## Usage

-This application usually has 4 different criteria on flags to use, which are operation modes, value mode, target and controller mode.
+This application usually has 5 different criteria on flags to use, which are operation modes, value mode, target, field and controller mode.
 Flags from these different modes can never be used in conjunction, but all of them do not always have to be specified (although it is recommended to do so for verbosity).

 **Note:** This application will only print errors if you are using it incorrectly.
 If something goes wrong, and you can't figure out why, try setting the verbosity flag with -v: